marta-gl0/lab1-git-race-marta-gl0/REPORT.md

 ## Technical Decisions

-**Swagger / OpenAPI**
-Given the experience and successful use of Swagger/OpenAPI in previous projects, this standard was adopted once again for API documentation.
+**- Swagger / OpenAPI:** Given the experience and successful use of Swagger/OpenAPI in previous projects, this standard was adopted once again for API documentation.
 Its implementation promotes consistency, leverages existing team knowledge, and minimizes the onboarding time for new developers.

 ## Learning Outcomes